"I have a new philosophy. I’m only going to dread one thing at a time."

-“It’s only been a week,” my mom reminded me.
-Helpfully.
+“It’s only been a week,” my mom reminded me, trying to be helpful.
 “Maybe you should get a job.”

 Maybe I should.
-I hated summer, so getting paid to waste it slaving away in some minimum wage job might wise.
+I hated summer, so getting paid to waste it slaving away in some minimum wage job might be wise.
 I told my mom this.
-She fixed me with a look and told me, “Don’t be like that.”
+She fixed me with a look and replied, “Don’t be like that, Hana.”

 I was like that.

 “Can I at least turn the A/C on before I die of heat stroke?”
-I grumbled as I poured myself a glass of water.
-Usually I timed leaving my room to avoid her and Steve, but she was working so silently at the kitchen table that I hadn’t heard her from upstairs.
+I grumbled, pouring myself a glass of water.
+Usually I timed leaving my room to avoid her, but she was working so silently at the kitchen table that I hadn’t heard her from upstairs.
 I was never allowed to escape Kim without communication.

 “No,” she told me, looking up from her paperwork.
 “We’re on a spending hiatus.
 No spending money for the next two weeks.”